Print Design | Personal

 Book

-Using only text, this book expands on the narrative of the posters.
-This collective LGBTQ story is told with supplemental text in the background, which helps the reader flow through the book.
-On further inspection, the viewer can see that this text provides further meaning and weight to the story.
+Using only text, the book expands the narrative of the posters.
+This collective LGBTQ story is told with supplemental text in the background, which draws the eye through the book.
+On further inspection, the text provides further meaning and weight to the story.
 For example, the spread about the Pulse Nightclub massacre includes the names of the victims.

 Book spread about hateful speech Book spread with the text about Pride parades